HasukaPoi/icon/README.md

 # icon
-A tool to generate a url shortcut with custon icon.
+A tool to generate a url shortcut with custom icon.

+Work for iOS.
+Now under construction.